How do I exhibit at the Strawberry Festival?

 How much does the food cost?

-Guests will find coupon booths selling coupons for 50 cents each in locations on the Festival Grounds.
+Guests will find coupon booths selling coupons for 1 dollar each in locations on the Festival Grounds.
 Coupons are universal and can also be used for carnival rides.